 - Dremel rotary tool and cone-shaped grinder bit (optional)

-- Scrap wood (if you don’t have a Dremel)
+- Scrap wood (if you don’t have a Dremel) and regular drill bits

 - Masonry bits